ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/database.md

 		.Any(a => a.AlbumId == album.AlbumId)))
 ```

 My Tested ASP.NET Core MVC validates that the database set of albums should have the saved album with the correct **"AlbumdId"**.
-As with the previous example, the in memory database will be empty before the test runs.
+As with the previous example, the in-memory database will be empty before the test runs.
 You may notice the **"With.Default"** call.
-It is just a more expressive way to write **"new CancellationToken()"**.
+It's just a more expressive way to write **"new CancellationToken()"**.
 Providing **"CancellationToken.None"** is also an option.

 ## Repository pattern

 We will take a look at the repository pattern as a small deviation from the Music Store web application.
-As long as you use the Entity Framework Core **"DbContext"** class in your web application, the scoped in memory database will work correctly no matter the data abstractions layer.
+As long as you use the Entity Framework Core **"DbContext"** class in your web application, the scoped in-memory database will work correctly no matter the data abstraction layer.
 Imagine we had the following repository registered as a service in our web application:

 ```c#
 public class Repository<T> : IRepository<T>